m-shah02/m-shah02/README.md

   <h1> Hi there, I'm Mansoor 👋</h1>

   <h2> About me!</h2>
-  <p> 📚 I'm a 21 year old final year student at Aston University studying Computer Science. </p>
+  <p> 📚 I'm a 21-year-old final year student at Aston University studying Computer Science. </p>
   <p> 👨‍💼 I am also working as a Software Developer for HESA </p>
-  <p> 👨‍💻 I work on several projects involving use of Java, C# (.NET), Unity, Python and Full stack Web-development (HTML, CSS, JS, PHP, (my)SQL), among others</p>
+  <p> 👨‍💻 I work on several projects involving the use of Java, C# (.NET), Unity, Python and Full stack web development (HTML, CSS, JS, PHP, (my)SQL), among others</p>
   <p> 💡 I enjoy working on programming projects and hope to share more of my ideas on this platform...</p>
   <p> 🌱 Currently working on - Calibr8: A Camera Calibration in Human Tracking system</p>